mustafacco7/OctopusRecommendationEngine/README.md

 ./octolint -maxEnvironments 5
 ```

-Or defined in an environment variable:
+Or defined in an environment variable (environment variables are case insensitive):

 ```bash
 OCTOLINT_MAXENVIRONMENTS=5 ./octolint